Counter-Currents

 We need to promote creedal national identities built around the foundational ideas of modern liberal democracy, and use public policies to deliberately assimilate newcomers to those identities.
 Liberal democracy has its own culture, which must be held in higher esteem than cultures rejecting democracy’s values. (p.
 166)

 First, note that Fukuyama is treating immigration and diversity simply as problems that must be managed.
-This is true.
-But since he has only given weak reasons to value diversity at all, why stop at merely managing it?
+This is true, but since he has only given weak reasons to value diversity at all, why stop at merely managing it?

 Why not reduce immigration and diversity dramatically—or eliminate them entirely?
 Why shouldn’t a society try to be less like Syria, Yugoslavia, or Rwanda?
 It is not clear whether Fukuyama ever envisions stopping additional diversity.
 Will there always be “newcomers”?
 Why?